akileshjayakumar/phishing-email-detector-streamlit/README.md

 ## Contributing

-Interested in contributing?
-Great!
-Here's how you can help:
+Your contributions are welcome!
+If you have ideas for improvements or new features:

 1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature-branch`).
+2. Create a new branch (`git checkout -b feature-branch`).
 3. Commit your changes (`git commit -am 'Add some feature'`).
 4. Push to the branch (`git push origin feature-branch`).
-5. Create a new Pull Request.
+5. Submit a pull request.

 ## Contact Information